Skip to main content

 When automated recovery stops, use explicit reason codes and named operator actions instead of a generic failed label.
 The handoff should tell the next owner what to do next without re-reading raw logs.

-If you want a deeper dive, read How to Handle Failed Payments Across Multiple Payment Methods and Regions.
+For a broader look at failed payment handling across methods and regions, see How to Handle Failed Payments Across Multiple Payment Methods and Regions.

 Set retry pacing as explicit contract behavior, not as an SDK default.
 Define how Exponential Backoff and Jitter are applied, when retries must stop, and when work is handed to a person or a Dead Letter Queue (DLQ).